HomeContactBlogAbout usLinks

 Gate guardian Canberra PR9 XH170 at RAF Wyton.
 Photo by Ross Cannon

 In fact the first sortie of World War II was carried out from Wyton.
 Aircraft operating from Wyton included Mosquitos, Blenheims and Lancasters.
-After the War Wyton was used by the American Air Force for a short while, and in 1953 a photographic reconnaissance unit arrived operating a mix of different Aircraft, which were soon replaced by Canberra Mk PR3's.
-As the years went by other Aircraft came to Wyton including the Valiant which was later replaced by Victors of the 543 Squadron.
-Other Aircraft stationed at Wyton were Hastings, Devons and Bassetts and later Comets and Nimrods.
+After the war Wyton was used by the American Air Force for a short while and in 1953 a photographic reconnaissance unit arrived operating a mix of different aircraft, which were soon replaced by Canberra Mk PR3s.
+As the years went by other aircraft came to Wyton including the Valiant which was later replaced by Victors of the 543 Squadron.
+Other aircraft stationed at Wyton were Hastings, Devons and Bassetts and later Comets and Nimrods.

 Canberra T4